skip to main content

 Supporting sustainable palm production

 We believe that palm oil should be produced sustainably.
-At each of our plantations, we have clear social and environmental policies, and integrate responsible development into our operational plans.
+At each of our plantations, we have clear social and environmental policies and integrate responsible development into our operational plans.
 In addition, we are making a substantial contribution to local community development.

 • Becoming a signatory to the Sustainable Palm Oil Manifesto in 2014, which further commits Cargill to no deforestation, creating traceable and transparent supply chains, and protecting peat areas, while ensuring economic and social benefits for the local people and communities where oil palm is grown.